mill1/Guns/README.md

 This Visual Basic 6 application is a game I developed during the summer of 2001.
 After launching the executable the user's desktop is shown including a gun.
 The objective of the game is to shoot down the icons displayed in the desktop.

-The is the original read me:
+This is the original read me:

 ------
                           GUNS